 The My Dog Killed my Other Dog seminar will discuss the motives behind familiar dog attacks, methods of attacks for risk assessment, overcrowding, and the aftermath of dogs who have killed another dog within the same household.
 Examples and case studies will be presented and participants will be asked to discuss personal situations in order to dispel the topic of dog deaths within the same household.
 We will also address dog survival outcomes and the mourning process.

 Dogs killing other dogs within the same household is more common than you think.
 I receive at least one e-mail a day describing the same type of situation: a younger dog has killed an older dog in a fraction of a second, often times while the owner has "stepped out" for only a moment.
 I've written blog posts on the topic; consequently, I have created a seminar to openly discuss the taboo topic of familiar dog aggression and death related to "unprovoked" attacks.

 This is a no dog event.

 You must register for this event.
 You can send an e-mail to Gaby or register directly through Paypal here.
 A receipt will be given to participants on the day of the event.
-To know when the next event takes place you can visit our Calendar or Event page.
+To know when the next event takes place you can visit our Dogue's Events page.

 Please come to this event with an open mind and understanding as some participants might have experienced such a terrible trauma and be emotional.
 We will take the time to discuss mourning and how to liberate the traumatic experience for those who have witnessed the attack and death of their beloved dog.